mohammedashiqs/CAR-BACKEND/README.md

    access: private

-4. To view deals provided by dealership
+4. To view deals provided by dealership - Done

    description: Fetches all deals provided by the dealership.
    url: http://127.0.0.1:5000/dealership/deals/:dealershipId